superKalo/super-repo/README.md

 - **`.initSyncer()`** | Returns: `void`

-    Initiates a setInterval, which will countdown to the point when the data is out of date (based on the `cacheLimit` value) and will trigger a server request to get fresh data.
+    Initiates a setInterval, which will countdown to the point when the data is out of date (based on the `outOfDateAfter` value) and will trigger a server request to get fresh data.

 - **`.destroySyncer()`**  | Returns: `void`